micha-silver/EO_Demo/ReLTER_demo.md

 # Edit here to choose your output directory
 boundary_file <- file.path("~", "eisen_boundary.gpkg")

-# Remove country column since it is a list
+# Remove country column since it is a list (Some sites extend across country
+# boundaries)
 eisen_boundary <- subset(eisen_boundary, select = -country)
 st_write(eisen_boundary, dsn = boundary_file, append = FALSE)
 ```

-## Dependency on quality of data in DEIMS SDR
+# Dependency on quality of data in DEIMS SDR

 `ReLTER` relies on the DEIMS SDR database for all site queries.
 Therefore, any errors or missing data will obviously be echoed in the